Sautenko-Andrey/learn_words_app/README.txt

 It works in the familliar way as the previous features.
 Widget has a user friendly interface and it doesn't need a deep explanation here.

+Add eng words from a file -> user is allowed to add english words to his vocabulary from the text file.
+The only one requirement: data in the text file should be in the following structure:
+[native language word]*[english word] as one row in file.
+Notice that dublicated words will not be added.

 For this application I use C++, QT6 and SQLite3.

 This release marked as 0.0.1.